CopernicusCodeCrafters/main/README.md

 2. Draw the area of interest
 3. Select bands you would like to see
 4. "Aggregate all" will reduce the time series to the mean of the band values.
 By default only images with a cloudcover lower than 10 % will be used.
 But you can change the cloud cover value.
-5. you can also select a specific image with "select one" or get the image with the lowest Cloudcover with "lowest CC"
+5. you can also select a specific image with "select one" or get the image with the lowest Cloudcover with "lowest CC".
+If you are using "select one" chosse one of the images in the list and close with "x" in the top right corner

 6. At the end you have to use "Submit"

 ### Model Creation